 My director had suggested that once projects were completed in the Server Team that my predecessor left undone, I can move to the DevOps team to take part in the Cloud Migration projects.
 I wasn’t sure if this would actually ever happen (after spending a whole year trying to get the promotion I wanted and being put into a completely different position just to backfill someone who left), but I figured any upward motion is good motion.

 By that point, most people in my original team and department had left, including the friend who referred me to the company and my manager.
 My old director had been fired, and another one had replaced him.
 One month after I left, another one of my teammates left.
-Throughout the previous year, the department and the company as a whole was turning toxic, and people were quitting from the tech side of the company weekly.

 Well, my turn came on my 30th birthday.